GCSE Chemistry: Rate and Extent of Chemical Change

 Rate and Extent of Chemical Change

 The rate of a chemical reaction refers to how quickly reactants are converted into products.
-Understanding the factors that affect reaction rates is crucial for predicting and controlling chemical processes.
+Understanding the factors that affect reaction rates is crucial in GCSE Chemistry, as it allows us to predict and control chemical processes.

 Calculating Reaction Rates

-The rate of a reaction can be calculated using the formula:
+The rate of reaction can be calculated using the formula:

 Worked Example